Open-CMSIS-Pack/CMSIS-Driver_STM32/STM32_HAL_Comments.md

 8. Slave transfer has to be started from HAL_I2C_AddrCallback
 9.  maximum transfers supported by Transmit and Receive functions is limited to 65535 bytes

+## MCI

+1. not HAL based driver, only abstracted register access

 ## SPI

 1.  no way to **get bus speed**